Bloeckchengrafik/ftConvention2022/cpp/3_UseSwarm.md

 - Connect a 9V power supply to your second device.
 - Move the motor to M2 of the new device.

-To run this program, both ftSwarm devices need to be connected in a swarm.
+*To run this program at the first controller, both ftSwarm devices need to be connected in a swarm.
+The second controller runs the standard firmware.*

 ```
 #include "ftSwarm.h"